MicrosoftDocs/visualstudio-docs/subscriptions/access-github.md

 ## Frequently asked questions

 ### Q:  Where is my GitHub subscription?
 A:  The process for setting up a GitHub Enterprise account can take a while.
-If you've been waiting and haven't heard anything, you may want to reach out to your GitHub administrator.
-It's possible that your administrator is still working on it or has elected not to create a GitHub Enterprise account.
+If you've been waiting and haven't heard anything, you may want to reach out to your GitHub admin.
+It's possible that your admin is still working on it or has elected not to create a GitHub Enterprise account.

 ### Q: Do I get the full Visual Studio subscription benefits?
 A:  Along with GitHub Enterprise, you receive all of the benefits of a standard Visual Studio subscription including software downloads, cloud services, technical support and partner benefits just as you would if the subscription was purchased separately.